T0pN0xch/NextGuardID/DEMONSTRATION_SCRIPT.md

 ## PAGE 0B: OTP VERIFICATION PAGE

-"Now Ahmed receives an OTP on his phone - let's say it's 846372.
-This is the second factor of authentication.
-Even though he already authenticated with MyDigital ID biometrics, the system requires an additional verification code sent to his phone number.
+"Ahmed receives an OTP - a One-Time Password.
+This can come from an authenticator app or SMS message.
+It's valid for just 5 minutes and can only be used once.

 [Show OTP Page]

-Ahmed sees the OTP entry screen.
-It has a field asking for the 6-digit code.
-There's also a timer showing how much time is left before the code expires - typically 5 minutes.
-If the code expires, he can request a new one.
+Ahmed enters the 6-digit code.

 [Enter OTP Code]

-Ahmed enters the code he received: 846372

-[Click Verify or Submit]

-The system validates the OTP.
-Once verified successfully, three things happen:
-1. Ahmed is authenticated through both government-verified identity (MyDigital ID) and phone verification (OTP)
+He clicks Verify.
+Once verified, Ahmed is authenticated through both government-verified identity and the OTP.
+He's now logged in and taken to the home page.
-2. Ahmed is granted access to his NextGuard ID account
-3. The login event is recorded on the blockchain as a security record

-Ahmed is now taken to the home page where he can see his digital identity control dashboard.

-This two-factor authentication system - MyDigital ID biometrics plus OTP - is critical.
-It means:
+This two-factor authentication - MyDigital ID biometrics plus OTP - ensures secure access."
-- Someone can't access Ahmed's account with just his phone number (no OTP without MyDigital ID)
-- Someone can't access Ahmed's account with just biometric credentials from another device (no MyDigital ID without the OTP from his phone)
-- Every login is recorded permanently on the blockchain

-Identity protection starts with secure authentication.
-And by using Malaysia's official MyDigital ID system, NextGuard ID ensures that only government-verified Malaysian citizens can protect their identity data.

-Now let me show you what Ahmed sees once he's logged in - the home page and the actual features of NextGuard ID."

 [Click Continue or Navigate to Home Page]